Chemical Exposure Testing Lab Houston TX —

 GC-FID / GC-MS / IC Analysis

 Solvents: CS₂ desorption + GC-FID.
 Acids: aqueous extraction + IC.
 Alkalis: filter dissolution + IC.
-All methods in-house at AGT Labs Houston lab.
+All methods in-house at our Houston IH testing lab.

 Compliance Report Delivered